-Camping is an experience that can help you escape the hustle and bustle of big cities and reconnect with nature, so there’s nothing better than choosing places near the CDMX.
+Camping is an experience that can help you escape the hustle and bustle of big cities and reconnect with nature, so there’s nothing better than choosing places that are close to the CDMX.

-That’s why we bring you 4 camping spots near the CDMX, where you’ll trade the smog for clean air, and the stove for pieces of firewood outdoors.
+That’s why we bring you 4 places to camp near the CDMX, where you will change the smog for fresh air, and the stove for pieces of firewood in the open air.

 Malikualli Ecotourism Centre